abhilashbalachandran/mnist/README.md

 build docker image and push to a container repository.
 I have used a [local docker repository](https://www.docker.com/blog/how-to-use-your-own-registry-2/)

+make sure to change the image name inside the deployment yaml to the appropriate built image.

 Deploy the kubernetes deployment:

 ```kubectl apply -f kube_deployments pytorch_job_mnist_nccl.yaml```